Applicant/Contributor Privacy Notice

 We share your personal data where we are legally obliged to do so.
 We also share personal data to comply with contractual purposes and/or where there is a compelling public interest reasoning for doing so.

-We share personal data with: broadcasters, verification organisations, regulatory and legal bodies, law enforcement, insurers, third party health practitioners, experts (including legal and medical professionals and advisory service providers), and any other third parties connected to the relevant programme and/development project such as distributors and financiers.
+We share personal data with: broadcasters, co-producers, verification organisations, regulatory and legal bodies, law enforcement, insurers, third party health practitioners, experts (including legal, medical and welfare professionals and advisory service providers), agents, representatives and employers, service providers supporting production operations and any other third parties connected to the relevant programme and/or development project such as distributors and financiers.

 We also use data processors to provide the following services:

-• Programme production management services (e.g. scheduling and day planning, talent, contributor and similar databases);
+• Programme production management services (e.g. scheduling and day planning, cast, crew and similar databases);

 • Records management services (e.g. document storage);